CMU COVID-19 regulations

 All employees, students, contractors and anyone else planning to be on campus who exhibits COVID-19 symptoms must stay home.

-Employees and students will wash their hands after coming into contact with high-touch surfaces.
-Employees and students are required to use hand sanitizer with at least 60% alcohol if soap and water are not available.
+Employees and students should wash their hands after coming into contact with high-touch surfaces.
+Employees and students should use hand sanitizer with at least 60% alcohol if soap and water are not available.